LaurenceLungo/WhatchaSay/README.md

 ## Approach
 The program is optimized for chinese dialogs.\
 <br>
+It first preprocesses the sentences:
-It first uses a Chinese corpus to split the continuous sentence into a list of vocabularies and converts simplified Chinese characters (if any) to traditional characters.
-Single-character vocabularies are discarded as they are not intent-deterministic.\
++ a Chinese corpus is used to split the continuous sentence into a list of vocabularies.
++ simplified Chinese characters (if any) are converted to traditional characters.
++ single-character vocabularies are discarded as they are not intent-deterministic.
++ special characters like punctuations, whitespaces and newlines are discarded.
 <br>
 It then **vectorizes** the sentence and generates features from it.\
 <br>